HungryTurtleCode/htc_website/jekyll/_drafts/parallax-tests.md

 addEventListener
 {% endraw %}{% endihighlight %} was actually called and specifically it was called with the first argument 'scroll' and the second argument was any function.

 The syntax for jest assertions like this is very intuitive.
 Just reading it with no knowledge of jest you can still guess what it is doing.
-In english it is saying this: "I expect that the global function called addEventListener should have been called with the following arguments: 'scroll' and any function".
+In English it is saying this: "I expect that the global function called addEventListener should have been called with the following arguments: 'scroll' and any function".
 Beautiful.

 This is really all there is to testing.
 We write some code that sets up the variables and objects we need then we write some assertions and expectations for what should occur if everything is working correctly.